David-Maura-Rodgers/JavaScript_Project_2/README.md

 - Font Awesome:
   - As mentioned previously above, I get warnings about vendor extensions with my use of Font Awesome, but nothing that seems to me critical or impedes the functionality of the site for the user

-- However, I have put a lot of work into responsivness for this site and have had quite a few challenges, many of which are resolved now.
+- However, I have put a lot of work into responsiveness  for this site and have had quite a few challenges, many of which are resolved now.
 My comments on this are as below:
   - I have had to take the no repeat attribute off the background img for the 1024 px media query as the image would not cover the entire screen as hoped.
-  - The icons withing the icon area div are generally well centered withing its containing div, however on some screens, it can look a bit off kilter.
+  - The icons within the icon area div are generally well centered within its containing div, however on some screens, it can look a bit off kilter.
 With enough time in the future, I would hope to have this 100%.
   - I have added media queries for 5 breakpoints (1440px, 1240px, 992px, 576px, 375px) to ensure as much integrity as possible.
 Screenshots evidence the below:

   ![1440px](https://user-images.githubusercontent.com/91907661/153282167-9ad76422-ee8f-45af-b5e4-42be52e16138.png)